 }

-function applies Conway's rules to determine each particle's state.
-Finally, setField
+The observe function examines neighboring particles, counting interactions.
+The evaluate function applies Conway's rules to these results to determine each particle's state.
+Finally, setField updates the system's memory with the next configuration.

 observe → evaluate → update memory

-doesn't just resemble the thought experiment—it instantiates the same abstract machine Maxwell and Landauer described.
+From a functional perspective, the distinction between Maxwell's original demon and useMaxwellsDemon starts to collapse.
+If the demon is defined by its functional role, rather than its substrate, then useMaxwellsDemon doesn't just resemble the thought experiment, it instantiates the same abstract machine Maxwell and Landauer described.
 The substrate differs, but the causal structure is the same.
 This function call is an entropic spell cast over the rest of the program.

 "Words are pale shadows of forgotten names.
 As names have power, words have power.
 Words can light fires in the minds of men.
 Words can wring tears from the hardest hearts.
 There are seven words that will make a person love you.
 There are ten words that will break a strong man's will.
 But a word is nothing but a painting of a fire.
 A name is the fire itself.”